instructor-ai/instructor/docs/blog/posts/validation-part1.md

     print(e)
 ```

 This code snippet achieves the same validation result.
-If the provided name does not contain a space, a `ValueError` is raised, and the corresponding error message is displayed:
+If the user message contains any of the words in the blacklist, a `ValueError` is raised and the corresponding error message is displayed.

 ```
 1 validation error for UserMessage